-That's a smart question, and it gets to the heart of building real, credible skills in this trade.
-You're right to look for certification-it separates the hobbyist from the professional when it comes to safety-critical systems like brakes.
-While there isn't a single piece of paper that says "Certified Brake Bleeder," mastering brake hydraulics is a core part of several major industry credentials.
-Let's walk through the proven paths that will give you the recognized expertise you're after.
+Smart question.
+It gets at the heart of building real, credible skills in this trade.
+You're right to look for certification—it separates the hobbyist from the professional, especially with safety-critical systems like brakes.
+There isn't a single piece of paper that says "Certified Brake Bleeder," but mastering brake hydraulics is core to several major industry credentials.
+Here are the proven paths that give you the recognized expertise you're after.

 The Industry Benchmark: ASE Certification

 You can't just sign up without groundwork.
 ASE requires a mix of hands-on experience (typically two years) and/or formal training.
-Your preparation should involve dedicated study guides and, ideally, a structured program at a community college or vocational school that preps you specifically for these exams.
+Prepare with dedicated study guides and, ideally, a structured program at a community college or vocational school that preps you for these exams.

 Structured Learning: Vocational & Technical Schools